🇺🇸

 Very Common

-Chicken or Beef Stock
+Chicken or Beef Stock in Diner Sides

 Very Common

-Broth · The default cooking liquid at diners and chain restaurants
+Broth · Default cooking liquid at American diners, casual chains, and steakhouses

 Very Common